mediaexplorer74/WinBetaYT/README.md

 ## About
 The original WinBeta_Video is a very simple Windows 10 app that displays and plays YouTube videos from the WinBeta YouTube channel.
-WinBeta Video requires the YouTube .NET API, and both MyToolkit and MyToolkit Extended (For playing YouTube Videos).
+My fork still required the YouTube .NET API now, but not requred both MyToolkit and MyToolkit Extended (For playing YouTube Videos) at now.
-So, I'll try to fix all "Video not playing" issues.
+I switched the project from mytoolkit to (on) LibVideo and VLCSharp video processing system.

 ## Status
 - Youtube WinBeta channel video list seems to be ok.
-- I tryied to "inject" libvideo library (to save damaged myToolkit.Extended's YouTube feature)
+- I tryied to "inject" libvideo library.
+I catch problems with standard MediaElement.
-- No success.
-No video playing, sadly.
-Standard Media Player begins to do infinite re-cycling :( ....however, my internet tooo slow? idk... ;)
+- A day after, I get success on video playing when I tried to use VLCSharp :)

 ## Tech moments
 - UWP platform (targets: x86, x64, ARM)
 - Win.
 SDK build: 19041
 - Min.
 Win.
-SDK build: 14393
+SDK build: 15063
 - You need to setup your own youtube apikey (see Constants.cs).

 ## To Do
-* fix myToolkit.Extended bugs after "min. w10m sdk downshifting"
+* fix UI controls (Video quality, etc.)

 ## ..